jlm/maint/README.md

 Then install Ruby:
 ```
     $ sudo apt-get install libreadline-dev libssl-dev zlib1g-dev
-    $ rbenv install 2.2.2
+    $ rbenv install 2.4.2
-    $ rbenv global 2.2.2
+    $ rbenv global 2.4.2
 ```
-However, with Ubuntu 14.04, due to problems with Readline, I found I had to use this incantation to install Ruby:
+Perviously, with Ubuntu 14.04 with Ruby 2.2.2 , due to problems with Readline, I found I had to use this incantation to install Ruby:
 ```
     $ RUBY_CONFIGURE_OPTS=--with-readline-dir="/usr/include/readline" rbenv install 2.2.2
 ```